anatoly-bobrovsky/anatoly-bobrovsky/README.md

 - :telescope: I'm currently working on CV project.

-- :robot: In my free time, I read tech articles about AI.
+- :robot: In my free time, I read tech articles.

 - 🎵: Also I like to play musical instruments.